LorePep/blog/content/post/lkttracker.md

 ![Results](/lktracker/lkt.gif)

 If you check the full code you will notice that the LK tracker has some termination criteria argument.
-This is interesting, because we didn't talk about LK being an iterative algorithm (you iterate on the frames but you do not iterate on each frame).
+This is interesting because we didn't talk about LK being an iterative algorithm (you iterate on the frames but you do not iterate on each frame).
 The parameter is used because OpenCV uses a more robust version of LK, which uses "pyramids".
-One of the main assumption of the LK algorithm is that we are dealing with very small motions (~1 pixel) and this is never the case, especially with high-res cameras.
+One of the main assumptions of the LK algorithm is that we are dealing with very small motions (~1 pixel) and this is never the case, especially with high-res cameras.
 A solution is to use a coarse to fine approach (a sort of resolution pyramid).
-We start making the image more coarse (bigger pixels will result in smaller motions) and compute the tracking, after we estimated the flow at a coarser scale, we then make the image finer and go on iteratively at higher and higher levels of resolution.
+We start making the image more coarse (bigger pixels will result in smaller motions) and compute the tracking after we estimated the flow at a coarser scale, we then make the image finer and go on iteratively at higher and higher levels of resolution.

 * * *
 *Conclusions: We had an in-depth look at the Lucas-Kanade tracker to estimate the optical flow from a sequence of images.
 We introduced the Harris corner detector and we had a look at a real-life example using OpenCV.*